 The APA has a network of car dealers and brokers in Toronto and Montreal to help you buy your new vehicle at substantial savings and with the fewest hassles.
 We also work with a broker in Vancouver and Victoria.
 There are a limited number of contacts in the Ottawa area, check with our Montreal office first.
 Participating dealers/brokers agree to a fixed non-negotiable price.
-All deals are subject to a $87 APA referral fee payable at the time of purchase.
+Deals are subject to an $87 APA referral fee payable at the time of purchase.

-Toronto (join APA Toronto): The APA has agreements for all mainstream vehicle manufacturers.
+Toronto: The APA has agreements for all mainstream vehicle manufacturers.
 There are, however, a few luxury makes that are not covered, such as Porsche.
 Jaguar and Land Rover are now covered in the Toronto area.
-If you are planning to buy a luxury car through our service, contact us by e-mail at email@example.com to know if we have an agreement for the car you have chosen.
+If you are planning to buy a luxury car through the APA service, contact us by e-mail at firstname.lastname@example.org to know if we have an agreement for the brand you have chosen.

 Vancouver, Victoria (join APA Toronto): APA's approved broker can deliver most brands on Vancouver Island and the Mainland, but please contact the Toronto office by email at email@example.com to know if we can help you with the brand you have chosen.

 Price Quote requests for British Columbia will be completed by the end of the next business day.

-Montreal, Ottawa (join APA Montreal): Most makes are covered, but please contact us by e-mail at email@example.com before joining to know if the car you are considering is covered by our service.
+Montreal, Ottawa (join APA Montreal): Most makes are covered, but please contact us by e-mail at firstname.lastname@example.org before joining to know if the brand you are considering is covered by the APA buying service.